Interactive voice response: Hosted vs. on-premises IVR

 With the introduction of web services into the contact center, host integration has been simplified, allowing IVR applications to be hosted remotely from the contact center.
 This has meant hosted IVR applications using speech are now available to smaller contact centers across the globe and has led to an expansion of ASP (application service providers).

 IVR applications can also be hosted on the public network, without contact center integration.
 Services include public announcement messages and message services for small business.
 It is also possible to deploy two-prong IVR services where the initial IVR application is used to route the call to the appropriate contact center.
 This can be used to balance loading across multiple contact centers or provide business continuity in the event of a system outage.

 Criticism

 Surveys show IVR is generally unpopular with customers.
 It is difficult to use and unresponsive to the caller.
+A 2025 analysis of 10,000 patient phone calls found that automated menus and long hold times were among the most common reasons callers hung up before reaching a person.
 Many customers object to talking to an automated system.
 There is a perception that IVR is adopted because it allows companies to save money and allow the hiring of fewer employees to answer the phone.
 Additionally, as basic information is now available online, the calls coming into a call center are more likely to be complex problems and not ones that can be resolved in an automated fashion, thus requiring the attention of a live agent.